 - Sprinkle the slices liberally with salt, black pepper and cayenne pepper.

-- Pour the red and green bell pepper strips and the celery into the bowl of your food processor.
-Pulse until finely chopped, then pour into a large bowl.
+- Place the red and green bell pepper strips and the celery into the bowl of your food processor.
+Pulse the mixture until finely chopped, then pour into a large bowl.

 - Pour the remaining ingredients into the bowl with the minced veggies.